colehudson/accountGen/README.md

 ####Requirements
 Python

-makepasswd: Can be install via apt-get on Debian-based machines.
+makepasswd: Can be installed via apt-get on Debian-based machines.